FlareLine/SwinApp/Docs/DevelopmentStandards.md

 ### Element Structure
 - If the element is a container, use typical XML brackets
 - For everything else, the tag must be self closing
+    - Whilst this isn't exactly well formed XAML's design is based around C# classes and properties and so each attribute of the XAML element is linked to the class' property
+    - There are a few times where using it like a HTML tag may work, this doesn't necessarily mean you should use it
+        - Don't: `<Label>Hello</Label>`
+        - Do: `<Label Text="Hello"/>`
 ### Event Handling
 - I don't mind where you set your event handling for your XAML but stick with it for the page at least.
     - If you use the XAML means of using the associated attribute use that for elements on the page